lingyeungb/lingyeungb.github.io/_drafts/towpath-cafe-ai-weiwei-exhibition.markdown

 Now let's start with the lunch…

-Towpath Caf├® had been on my list of restaurants to try for ages, but being the South West London bumpkin that I am ÔÇô see numbers 13 and 14 from this <a href="http://www.buzzfeed.com/richardhjames/things-people-living-in-south-west-london-know-to-be-true" target="_blank">Buzzfeed</a> if you don't know what I mean ÔÇô it took me forever to pluck up the courage to trek allll the way to North East London to try it out.
+Towpath Caf├® had been on my list of restaurants to try for ages, but being the South West London bumpkin that I am – see numbers 13 and 14 from this <a href="http://www.buzzfeed.com/richardhjames/things-people-living-in-south-west-london-know-to-be-true" target="_blank">Buzzfeed</a> if you don't know what I mean – it took me forever to pluck up the courage to trek allll the way to North East London to try it out.
 And boy, had I been missing out!

 ![](/content/images/2015/10/TowpathCafe.jpg)